madshermansen/personal-website/README.md

 This repository contains the source code and assets for my personal portfolio website.
 It's designed to showcase my professional journey, projects, skills, and passions.
 Built with React + TypeScript + Vite.

+Old is the old design while new is the new one :)

 ## Features

 Coming soon! (hopefully...)